UP | HOME

 three_body_fixed_vel.png

-In the code below we set y_delta_len_idxs_o to [1, 2] in order to have steps_condy_stab_wt() only use the first two components of the solution vector in it's length computation.
+In the code below we set y_delta_len_idxs_o to [1, 2] in order to have fixed_y_steps() only use the first two components of the solution vector in it's length computation.
 This will produce steps that are 0.0034 long with an accuracy of 1.0e-5.
-Also note the addition of istats(3), istats(7) and istats(8) to our output report.

 y_delta_len_idxs_o=[1,2], y_sol_len_max_o=path_length, y_delta_len_tol_o=1.0e-5_rk)

-We can also achieve a sloppy constant length \(\mathbf{y}\mathrm{-space}\) much like we did previously with steps_adapt_etab_wt() but with steps_sloppy_condy_stab_wt().
+We can also achieve a sloppy constant length \(\mathbf{y}\mathrm{-space}\) much like we did previously with adaptive_steps() but with sloppy_fixed_y_steps().

 y_delta_len_idxs_o=[1,2], y_sol_len_max_o=path_length)